mckinsey/vizro/vizro-core/docs/pages/user-guides/pages.md

 !!! note

     Note that an accordion page selector is automatically added to your dashboard in the top-left of the control container.
-    This accordion allows navigating through the different pages.
+    This accordion enables navigation through the different pages.

     The accordion page selector will not be added if your dashboard consists of only one page.